j40951/knowledge/gitlab-ci.md

     gitlab/gitlab-runner:latest
 ```

-3. Register the runner you just launched by following the instructions in the (Docker section of Registering Runners)[https://docs.gitlab.com/runner/register/index.html#docker].
+3. Register the runner you just launched by following the instructions in the [Docker section of Registering Runners](https://docs.gitlab.com/runner/register/index.html#docker).
 The runner won’t pick up any jobs until it’s registered.

-Make sure that you read the (FAQ)[https://docs.gitlab.com/runner/faq/README.html] section which describes some of the most common problems with GitLab Runner.
+Make sure that you read the [FAQ](https://docs.gitlab.com/runner/faq/README.html) section which describes some of the most common problems with GitLab Runner.

 ### Update configuration